neuvector/docs/user/pages/14.releasenotes/01.5x/docs.md

 + Support Microsoft Teams format for webhooks.
 + Support AD/LDAP nested groups under mapped role group.
 + Support clusterrolebindings or rolebindings with group info in IDP for Openshift.
++ Allow network rules and admission control rules to be promoted to a Federated rule.

 #####Bug Fixes
 + Fix issue of worker federation role backup should restore into non-federated clusters.